Narrowing list in search for Gachagua successors amid impeachment saga

-To the backers of Deputy President Rigathi Gachagua impeachment motion, now before the Senate, he will be jobless by next Friday despite his intense efforts to defend himself.
+To the backers of Deputy President Rigathi Gachagua's impeachment motion, now before the Senate, he will be jobless by next Friday despite his intense efforts to defend himself.

 As such, jostling and lobbying for his position is in top gear with the list of potential picks narrowing to at least five, down from more than 10 according to insiders.